Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Feature Spaces and Label Spaces

+\paragraph{Higher-level Representation} Rather than assuming completely different feature spaces, most methods in this setting assume that the source domain contains data with multi-modality but the target domain only has one of the source domain modalities.
+Ding et al.~\citeN{Ding2015} propose to uncover the missing target modality by finding similar data from the source domain, where a latent factor is incorporated to uncover the missing modality based on the low-rank criterion (as illustrated in Figure~\ref{fig:feature}).
+Similarly, Jia et al.~\citeN{Jia2014} propose to transfer the knowledge of RGB-D (RGB and depth) data to the dataset that only has RGB data.
+They applied the latent low-rank tensor method to discover the common subspace of the two datasets.

-\paragraph{Hybrid knowledge transfer} \citeN{Hu2011} propose to transfer the knowledge between different activity recognition tasks, relaxing the assumption of same feature space, same label space as well as same underlying distribution by automatically learning a mapping between different sensors.
-They adopt similar idea of translated learning~\cite{Dai2008} to find a translator between different feature spaces using statistic criterion (i.e. Jensen-Shannon divergence).
-Then the Web knowledge is used as a bridge to link the different label spaces using self labelling.
+\paragraph{Hybrid Approach} Hu and Yang~\citeN{Hu2011} assume the feature spaces, the label spaces, as well as the underlying distributions are all different between source and target datasets and propose to transfer the knowledge between different activity recognition tasks by learning a mapping between different sensors.
+They adopt the similar idea of translated learning \cite{Dai2009} to find a translator between different feature spaces using statistical approach (e.g. JS divergence).
+Then the Web knowledge is used to link the different label spaces using self-labelling.